iayeshazafar/python-learning-journey/README.md

 Grateful to **Dr. Mohammad Nauman** for creating and providing such an incredible, high-quality Python course online for free.
 His structured teaching approach and clear explanations have been instrumental in helping me grasp core programming fundamentals effectively.

-Special Thanks to my mentor T❤️.
+Special Thanks to my mentor.